 On his return to London in 2000 he accepted a post as Head of Press at Best PR, managing successful National and Regional Press campaigns for acts such as Pulp, David Holmes, Morrissey, Sigur Ros, Belle And Sebastian, Hot Chip, Fischerspooner (for which he was shortlisted for another Music Week PR Award), Four Tet and The Cramps, amongst many others.

-Moving to the Isle of Wight in 2005, Simon set-up his own independent music PR company, Black Arts PR, focusing wholly on UK Regional Press.
+Moving to the Isle of Wight in 2005, Simon set-up his own independent music PR company, Black Arts PR Ltd, offering a bespoke UK based PR service with a strong focus on Regional Press.

 The exciting and varied Black Arts PR client roster currently boasts: